ImtiazVision/Java/Notes.md

 Making objects of the String class immutable protects against accidental string changes.
 We can safely pass a string reference to a method without fear of the String being changed.
 The original string is not changed; rather, a new string is created based on the method call.

-**Array** : Arrays cannot be resized once they have been created, and we must declare the type of variables that the array will store ahead of time.
+**Arrays** : Arrays cannot be resized once they have been created, and we must declare the type of variables that the array will store ahead of time.